Skip to content

 Wolves

-After more than 150 years of absence, the wolf has re-established itself in the Netherlands.
-This raises questions about nature, safety, livestock farming and living together with wild animals.
-Wageningen University & Research (WUR) is at the heart of that social and scientific conversation, with years of expertise in wolf ecology, monitoring and human-animal interactions.
+The number of wolves in the Netherlands is increasing.
+This raises questions about nature, safety, livestock farming and coexistence with wild animals.
+Wageningen University & Research (WUR) is actively engaged in this scientific and societal debate, drawing on many years of expertise in wolf ecology, monitoring and human–animal interactions.

-In this dossier you will find our knowledge, insights and current research on the wolf – from ecology and genetics to management and social impact.
+In this dossier, you will find our knowledge, insights and current research on wolves – from ecology and genetics to management and societal impact.

 More about our expertise